 - (A) Permanent plat boundary monuments shall be surveyed as per requirements of C.R.S §§ 385-51-100 through 108, as amended.
 Generally, such monuments shall be set at the surface of the ground not more than fourteen hundred (1400) feet apart along any straight boundary line, at all angle points, at the beginning, end, and points of change in direction or change of radius of any curved boundary, and at public land corners.
 All lot corners shall be marked by reasonably permanent monuments solidly embedded in the found with a durable cap affixed securely to the top of each monument with the Colorado registration number of the responsible land surveyor.
-For any points that fall on solid bedrock, concrete, stone curbs, gutters, or walks, a durable metal disk or cab shall be securely anchored bearing the Colorado registration number of the responsible land surveyor. - (B) Roads meeting County standards shall be required. - (C) Improvements not specifically mentioned in these Regulations, but found appropriate and necessary due to unusual conditions found on the site, shall be constructed at the applicant's expense within such time and in conformance with such specifications as deemed necessary and appropriate by the Planning Commission and Board of County Commissioners and as stipulated in any Subdivision Improvements Agreement. - (D) If a location for the placement and storage of trash on the site is required, all trash storage areas are to be completely screed from public view and readily accessible for pick-up. - (E) All graded and disturbed areas are to be reseeded and/or revegetated with native or drought resistant plant species.
-All parking areas and stalls are to be defined with cribbing or similar material and surfaced with Class C gravel to a depth of two inches (2") as a minimum.
+For any points that fall on solid bedrock, concrete, stone curbs, gutters, or walks, a durable metal disk or cab shall be securely anchored bearing the Colorado registration number of the responsible land surveyor.69 - (B) Roads meeting County standards shall be required. - (C) Improvements not specifically mentioned in these Regulations, but found appropriate and necessary due to unusual conditions found on the site, shall be constructed at the applicant's expense within such time and in conformance with such specifications as deemed necessary and appropriate by the Planning Commission and Board of County Commissioners and as stipulated in any Subdivision Improvements Agreement. - (D) If a location for the placement and storage of trash on the site is required, all trash storage areas are to be completely screed from public view and readily accessible for pick-up.